-When someone with scoliosis sleeps on their back, they can experience discomfort because the curvature of their back isn’t supported properly by their mattress.
-Since their spine is usually curved slightly forward as well as sideways, it’s best to have a mattress with some firm response to both support and correct that curvature.
+Here’s the thing, when someone with scoliosis sleeps on their back, they can experience discomfort because of this curvature.
+This can be exacerbated by a bad mattress.
+Since the sufferer’s spine is curved forward and sideways, it’s best to have a mattress with a firm response to both support and minimize this curvature.

 BEST ON A BUDGET